Still hot: Madison home values rise for seventh year in a row

-With growth in commercial property again leading the way, Madison real estate values increased 6.6% over last year, according to new city assessments released Friday, with the value of the average single-family Madison home rising yet again, by 4.9% to a new high $315,200.
+With growth in commercial property again leading the way, Madison real estate values increased 6.6% over last year, according to new city assessments released Friday, with the value of the average single-family Madison home rising yet again, by 4.9% to $315,200, a new high.

 The rise in home values wasn’t as robust as in 2019, when single-family home assessments jumped an average of 5.7%, but it still marks the seventh straight year of rising values for Madison homes.
 It’s the smallest increase in single-family home assessments since 2016, when values climbed 3.5% over the previous year.